Paliverse/DualSenseX/README.md

 - VibrateTriggerIntensity= a value between 0-255

-For the LeftTrigger and RightTrigger, there are 8 different state possibilites that you can set which are **CASE SENSITIVE**:
+For the LeftTrigger and RightTrigger, there are 9 different state possibilites that you can set which are **CASE SENSITIVE**:

 - Normal
+- GameCube
 - VerySoft
 - Soft
 - Hard